-The University Budget Committee will serve as an advisory body to the Provost, Chief Financial Officer (CFO) and President, and is charged with the review of all budget assumptions and plans at all stages of the process both for administrative and support areas and for all academic units.
+The University Budget Committee serves as an advisory body to the Provost, Chief Financial Officer (CFO) and President, and is charged with the review of all budget assumptions and plans at all stages of the process both for administrative and support areas and for all academic units.
 This includes the annual budget preparation and rolling five-year budget plan.
 The committee also recommends to the Provost and CFO changes in the processes, rules and exemptions governing allocations, funding, initiatives, indirect cost recovery, and tuition sharing among and across the university and its constituent units.
 It will take a university rather than school viewpoint in all of its deliberations and recommendations.
 The Provost will make appointments to the UBC based on expertise and commitment.
 The UBC will provide periodic reports to the Faculty Senate Budget Committee (FSBC) which will be shared with the members of the Faculty Senate.
 The Chair of the UBC will be invited to join the CFO and the Chair of the FSBC in periodic meetings with the Chair of the Finance Committee of the Board of Trustees.

 The UBC will have ten members appointed by the Provost in consultation with the Chair of the Faculty Senate for staggered terms of 2 years.
 The membership will include six tenured, full-time faculty members, a business officer selected from one of the eight schools, the Vice President for University Planning, the Vice President for Financial Planning, and one dean.
 The chair of the UBC will also attend meetings of the FSBC.
 The Provost will designate one faculty member as Chair of the UBC.